 Line 7 - Wages, Salaries, Tips, etc.

-Generally, no adjustments are made on this line.
+Generally, you will not make any adjustments on this line.
 If you did not receive any of the following types of income, make no entry on this line in either column B or column C.